- Presidents Day is a federally recognized holiday.

-It’s a three-day weekend, so follow this guide, but also call your local branch ahead of time to confirm before you bank on the fact that they’ll be open when you need them.
-“Are banks closed today?” and “Are banks open tomorrow?” are two questions you’ll want to answer before you find yourself in a financial pinch on a holiday.
+It’s a three-day weekend for many, so follow this guide, but also call your local branch ahead of time to confirm before you assume it’ll be open when you need it.
+“Are banks closed today?” and “Are banks open tomorrow?” are two questions you’ll want answered before you find yourself in a financial pinch on a holiday.

 Banks Open on Presidents Day

 Customers who bank at TD Bank are in luck.
-The bank opens for three federal holidays, including Presidents Day.
+The bank will be open on three federal holidays in 2019, including Presidents Day.
 In fact, it’s the only major bank currently announcing that its branches will remain open Feb.
-19. For those who bank at Fifth Third Bank, although most branches will be closed on Presidents Day, many in-store locations will remain open.
+18.

 Banks Closed on Presidents Day